Rise: Women in Policing | San Diego | September 2026

 Rise: Women in Policing

 The purpose of Rise is to bring together policing professionals in a supportive and empowering environment, enabling us all to learn from the knowledge and experience of others.
 Rise is a unique opportunity to network and connect with women and men who can help you succeed in your future endeavors.
-The symposium's goal is to continue to provide dynamic, contemporary training presented by subject matter experts in their fields and to help develop both professional and sworn members of the law enforcement community.
+The conference's goal is to continue to provide dynamic, contemporary training presented by subject matter experts in their fields and to help develop both professional and sworn members of the policing community.

 POST CCN: 1137-10580-25-001